meh/meh.github.io/_posts/programming/2012-07-20-puma-and-the-light.md

     options[:port] = value
   end

-  o.on '-t', '--threads [MAX_THREADS]', 'the max amount of threads on the server' do |value|
+  o.on '-t', '--threads [MAX_THREADS]', Integer, 'the max amount of threads on the server' do |value|
     options[:threads] = value
   end